Val Chmerkovskiy Fans Wild For Love Song Written For Wife Jenna Johnson

 Waking up to our 1-year anniversary like… .
 I am so grateful that it’s you that I get to call my wife, that it’s you I get to wake up next to, that it’s you I get to love for life, you I get to have and eat my cake too.
 Rhyme aside, I love you dearly, lucky to have you and hold you near me.
 What a privilege I’ve been given, you’re gods gift that keeps on giving.
 I love you.
 More than I love words that rhyme, more than music more than wine, go to the general and save some time.
 I love you more than humor, you inspire me to do more, to be true more, honestly I can’t imagine loving you more.
 But I will, celebrating you daily, you bring something powerful out of me like dairy.
 I will love you from now till eternity.
 Happy April 13th, our wedding anniversary. ♥️

 Val’s love for his wife was apparent in the song, where he spoke about his deep feelings for her and the love and life they currently share.
-The couple wed in April of 2019 at the Terranea Resort in Rancho Palo Verdes, California.
-They later hosted a second wedding celebration in July of the same year in Jenna’s home state of Utah, where her extended family and lifelong friends were able to celebrate the couple’s nuptials at the Riverside Country Club in the town of Provo.
+The couple wed in April 2019 at the Terranea Resort in Rancho Palo Verdes, California.
+They later hosted a second wedding celebration in July of the same year in Jenna’s home state of Utah, where her extended family and lifelong friends were able to celebrate at the Riverside Country Club in Provo.

 View this post on Instagram